 Challenge Goals

-The KidWind Challenge is a hands-on design competition where student teams showcase their small-scale wind turbines and solar structure designs.
+The KidWind Challenge is a hands-on design competition where student teams showcase their small-scale wind turbines and solar homes.

 To get students excited about the promise and opportunities of clean energy and its relationship to global climate change;